alanm20/Macross30text/README.md

 -  FTP this modified data.dat back to PS3 console harddrive and replaced the original data.dat
 -  If you have RPCS3 emulator , you can test this data.dat with that.
 But this game is not fully playable with emulator.

-# other files.
-There are images, 3D model files in  data*.dat  and fileset*.dat file. they can be extract with
+# Other files.
+There are images, LUA script and 3D model files inside data*.dat  and fileset*.dat file. they can be extract with
 -     quickbms.exe macross_pidx.bms  pack.idx   output_dir ( this extrace everything from data*.dat, probably also from fileset*.dat)
 -     quickbms.exe macross_fsts.bms fileset0.dat  output_dir ( this only extract one fileset0.dat, may be of some use)

-# bonus, use google translate to translate text file
+# Optional, use google translate to translate text file
      - Can use Google translate to do batch translate Japanese to English (or other languages).
      - Do not use the text box interface of google translate web page.
 Text box have maximum character limit.
      - start a new Microsoft word document (.docx). copy and paste the content of the export  UTF-8 Japanese text to it.